CounterpartyXCP/Documentation/Introduction/counterparty_features.md

 ## Proof of Publication

 Using broadcasts, users can publish timestamped information onto the Bitcoin blockchain.
 This makes it possible to verifiy that something has been posted at a certain time, and it cannot be deleted.

+## Crowdfunding

+Counterparty tokens can be used for crowdfunding.
+You can issue a certain amount of tokens and sell these to start your project.
+Due to the high amount of trust involved, it is better to use a Counterparty-based crowdfunding platform which can perform due-diligence on your project.
+This will provide your users trust, and demonstrate the legitimacy of your project.
+There is nothing stopping you from doing this on your own, but users may rightfully be suspicious about your project.

 ## Derivatives